bntoine/Vibe_Ribbon/README.md

 The first one points the the file and gives it's format.
 In our case it's a wav file.

-The second line is the one that requires using awk instead of sed because we need to increment the number for each track.
+The second line gives the number of the track and the type of data.
+In our case it's an audio file.
+(This is the one that requires using awk instead of sed because we need to increment the number for each track.)

 The last line says that the track starts at 00:00:00